abhinandanchivate/LTIreq-Banking/day3A.md

 ## Explanation

-To add new payment:
+To add new type:

 * Create new class.
-* Do not modify existing code.
+* No modification needed.

 ---

+## Common Mistakes

+* Large conditional blocks.
+* Modifying old tested classes.

+---

+## Best Practices

+* Use interfaces.
+* Prefer polymorphism.

+---

 ## Key Takeaways

-Avoid large if-else chains.
+Extend by adding new classes.

 ---